cs50nestm/cs50labs/datatypes/README.md

 ### double

 A `double` also stores numbers with decimals, but with more precision, since it uses 8 bytes, rather than 4 bytes, of storage.
+We can use `get_double()` to get user input:

 ```c
 double pi = get_double("Enter pi to 10 decimal places: ");